 Wireless for the Blind Fund via

 your social service department.

+Telephone rental and installation charges may be paid in part by Telephones for the Blind.
 Applications must be made by registered blind people via social services.

 Tel: 01737 248 032